 The best part?
 He was absolutely right about the costs.
 Not only did we stay in nicer, more unique accommodations, but the total cost of the honeymoon was under $11,000.
-A savings of more than $5,000!
+Including flights!.
+A savings of more than $5,000 from a travel agent!
 We could have done it for even cheaper but we waited a bit too long and the flights had gone up in price.

 As most northern hemisphere couples choose the summer months to get married, our trip took place in August, the “winter season” for the Rand-spending folk.
 It was crisp in the morning, but warmed up to 75-80 degrees Fahrenheit by mid-day.
 Optimal temperatures to spend navigating outside.
 Winter in South Africa spans from April-October.
 Note that some restaurants and things close during the winter months as this is the slow season for tourism.